thehungrycoder/2web2ui/docs/styles.md

 ```

 ## Dynamic Class Names
-The `classnames` package allows multiple css rules to be stringed together.
+The [classnames](https://github.com/JedWatson/classnames) package allows multiple css rules to be stringed together.

-EG: We want to add an `active` boolean prop and a `type` prop that both add class names.
+For example - We want to add an `active` boolean prop and a `type` prop that both add class names.
 ```js
 import cx from 'classnames';